KPCOFGS/BetBuddy/README.md

 # BetBuddy

-A free to play sports gambling app where users can place bets using free currency
+A free to play sports gambling app where users can place bets using virtual currency

 ![BetBuddy](static/images/image1.jpg)